NoBrainer/WebAppTemplate/README.md

     - `npm run build`
 - Start the ExpressJS app:
     - `npm run start`
-- For more granular scripts, check the package.json file.
+- For other scripts, check the package.json file.